-Let’s skip to the first half of the 20th century for some additional perspective and to bring us up to more modern times.
-After the civil war there were steady improvements in American medicine in both the understanding and treatment of certain diseases, new surgical techniques and in physician education and training.
-But for the most part the best that doctors could offer their patients was a “wait and see” approach.
-Medicine could handle bone fractures and increasingly attempt risky surgeries (now largely performed in sterile surgical environments) but medicines were not yet available to handle serious illnesses.
-The majority of deaths remained the result of untreatable conditions such as tuberculosis, pneumonia, scarlet fever and measles and/or related complications.
-Doctors were increasingly aware of heart and vascular conditions, and cancer but they had almost nothing with which to treat these conditions Cloud Light.
+Let’s skip to the first half of the 20th century for some additional perspective and bring us to more modern times.
+After the civil war, there were steady improvements in American medicine in understanding and treating certain diseases, new surgical techniques, and physician education and training.
+But for the most part, the best that doctors could offer their patients was a “wait and see” approach.
+Medicine could handle bone fractures and increasingly attempt risky surgeries (now essentially performed in sterile surgical environments), but drugs were not yet available to handle serious illnesses.
+Most deaths resulted from untreatable conditions such as tuberculosis, pneumonia, scarlet fever, measles, and related complications.
+Doctors were increasingly aware of heart and vascular diseases and cancer, but they had almost nothing to treat these conditions Cloud Light.

 READ MORE :

 - Are Inventory Financing Lenders and P O Factoring Solutions Your Best Business Financing Bet?